janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 Combining fascinating reportage, eye-opening research, and Rubinstein’s own discoveries, [Born to Walk](https://ecwpress.com/products/born-to-walk) explores how far this ancient habit can take us, how much repair is within range, and guarantees that you’ll never again take walking for granted.

-<i class="fa fa-microphone" aria-hidden="true"></i> 10 hours & 55 minutes with narrator [Braden Wright](http://www.bradenwright.com/) will help you put one foot in front of the other!
+<i class="fa fa-microphone" aria-hidden="true"></i> 10 hours & 55 minutes with narrator  [Braden Wright](http://www.bradenwright.com/) who will help you put one foot in front of the other!

 ![dead-kid-detective]({{ site.url }}/images/blog/dead-kid-detective.jpg)